StNekroman/nest-next-router/README.md

 And!
 Nest-next provides Next render engine to Nest, and allows only that.
 So routing of pages is done on Nest side.
 Thus, if someday you will decide to split Nest/Next to separate microservices (in order to scale horizontally) - you will need to fallback to Next routing anaway.
 So more refactoring.
-While Next file-based routing is more versatile (especially for SEO) than Nest, so whay wire yourself to Nest view/render routing?
+While Next file-based routing with App Router (introduced in Next 13) is more versatile (especially for SEO) than Nest, so whay wire yourself to Nest view/render routing?

 And!
 Even more, Nest-next provides render engine, but only oine bridge between Nest->Next remains - it's ability to route 404 errors from Nest to Next, nothing more.
 That means, that you loose ability (in out-of-the box configuration) to serve on Next things like: favicon.ico, Next metadata (robots.txt), static files (CSS bundles, images from Next directories)